-Longer, end-to-end examples that combine the games methods into realistic mini-apps.
-Each one is self-contained — bring your own serialization (the wire payloads are opaque bytes).
+These longer, end-to-end examples combine the games methods into realistic mini-apps.
+Each example is self-contained.
+Supply your own serialization, because the wire payloads are opaque bytes.

-These examples use a tiny placeholder codec (serialize / deserialize).
-In production use a compact binary format — a fixed struct, FlatBuffers, or bit-packed snapshots — so snapshots stay small enough to fit a datagram.
+These examples use a small placeholder codec (serialize / deserialize).
+In production, use a compact binary format: a fixed struct, FlatBuffers, or bit-packed snapshots.
+Then snapshots stay small enough to fit in a datagram.

 Recipe 1 — An authoritative 1v1 duel server